 Tie a pretty bouquet of lavender for your Mum

-Mothers Day in the UK this year is 30th March, so there’s plenty of time to source everything you need for this little dried flowers project.
+Mothers Day in the UK is coming up soon, so make sure there’s plenty of time to source everything you need for this little dried flowers project.

 Make a fragrant posy